Features

 I took my seat in the balcony, among patrons who’d paid $300 to attend.
 I watched porn star Erik Everhard (get it?!?) present Sasha Grey with the award for Best Oral Sex for her work in Throat: A Cautionary Tale.
 Grey, 21, has been the toast of the San Fernando Valley ever since she scored the leading role in Steven Soderbergh’s The Girlfriend Experience.
 She’s the closest thing to Sally Field the world of porn has, so the bar for her acceptance speech was set pretty high.

-Sasha Grey and Iann Cinnamon on the red carpet of the 2010 AVN Awards at the Pearl inside the Palms on Jan.
+Sasha Grey and Ian Cinnamon arrive at the 2010 AVN Awards at The Pearl in the Palms on Jan.
 9, 2010.

-Sasha Grey and Iann Cinnamon on the red carpet of the 2010 AVN Awards at the Pearl inside the Palms on Jan.
+Sasha Grey and Ian Cinnamon arrive at the 2010 AVN Awards at The Pearl in the Palms on Jan.
 9, 2010.

 And here was her speech: